Watford Junction railway station: History

-Oyster Card capability was extended to this station on 11 November 2007 on both the London Overground and Southern.
-It was extended to London Midland services on 18 November 2007.
+Oyster card capability was extended to this station on 11 November 2007 on both the London Overground and Southern; it was extended to London Midland services on 18 November 2007.
 However, the station is outside London fare zones 1–9 and special fares apply.

-With the electrification of the entire West London Line in the 1990s, it became practical to run services from Watford Junction to Clapham Junction, allowing passengers to cross London without changing trains.
-Southern rail operated an hourly service from Milton Keynes, now starting from Watford Junction, to East Croydon with connections to Brighton and Gatwick.
+With the electrification of the entire West London line in the 1990s, it became practical to run services from Watford Junction to Clapham Junction, allowing passengers to cross London without changing trains.
+Southern operated an hourly service from Milton Keynes, now starting from Watford Junction, to East Croydon with connections to Brighton and Gatwick.

-There is a well known expression "North of Watford" which is used to mean the north of England, especially a place remote from London.
-The alternative variant phrase "North of Watford Junction" was used with similar meaning in the past, referring to Watford Junction railway station.
+There is a well-known expression, North of Watford, which is used to mean the north of England, especially a place remote from London.
+An alternative variant phrase, North of Watford Junction, was used with similar meaning in the past, referring to Watford Junction railway station.
 The expression reflects the station's position as the last urban stop on the main railway line out of London to the north of England.
-In more recent years it has been suggested that the phrase references Watford Gap services on the M1, however the original saying was in existence well before its opening in 1959.
+In more recent years, it has been suggested that the phrase references Watford Gap services on the M1, however the original saying was in existence well before its opening in 1959.

 Motive power depot

-The LNWR built a locomotive depot at the station in 1856, which was replaced by a larger building in 1872, and further enlarged in 1890.
+The LNWR built a locomotive depot at the station in 1856, which was replaced by a larger building in 1872 and was further enlarged in 1890.
 It was closed by British Railways in March 1965.

 Redevelopment

-In 1984 the Victorian station buildings were demolished and the station was rebuilt in a modern architectural style with a travel centre and a large office block above the station which is occupied by the lorry and bus manufacturing company Iveco.
+In 1984, the Victorian station buildings were demolished and the station was rebuilt in a modern architectural style; there is a travel centre and a large office block above the station which is occupied by the lorry and bus manufacturing company Iveco.
 Some 19th-century waiting rooms survived, but were finally demolished in 1987.
 To enlarge the car park and provide more space, the St. Albans branch line was realigned northwards, with the original St. Albans platforms becoming a single terminating bay now mostly used by Southern services.

 The station forecourt was extensively remodelled in 2013; the horseshoe-shaped taxi rank was moved to the side of the building, creating a larger pedestrian area in front of the station entrance, and the bus station enlarged.
 Due to problems with the road layout, buses were unable to gain access to the bus station, and there were problems with access to the relocated car park.
 London Northwestern Railway are considering revising the design.

 Further redevelopment of the station and its surroundings is planned for the next 10 years.
-They may be delayed because the redevelopment of Watford Junction has been placed within the Pre-Qualification pool of proposed schemes by the Department for Transport.
+They may be delayed because the redevelopment of Watford Junction has been placed within the pre-qualification pool of proposed schemes by the Department for Transport.